pacifics/PassDao/README.md

 =

-# About Security
+# Notes

 - It is necessary to be included in the mailing list in order to participate in the first funding.
 It will help communicating with shareholders, avoid the possibility to fund using "hundreds" addresses and allow to check that partners's addresses are not related to a smart contract.

 - We limit the amount to send to the funding smart contract and if fueled we limit the amount to fund to the Dao for each partner.
-Our first goal is decentralization and we want everyone to be abe to become a shareholder
+Our first goal is decentralization and we want everyone to be abe to become a shareholder.

 - By allowing fundings (public or private) for each step of the project and by limiting the funding amounts, we avoid useless blocked ethers in the Dao.
 It is possible to link a funding proposal with a contractor proposal and that will be completed only if the funding is fueled during a predefined period, otherwise the Dao is not funded and the contractor proposal not completed.
 We use this method for the first Project Manager proposal and the primary funding.
 For the next steps of the project, we can proceed in the same way and with no ether balance in the Dao after the funding.